Home > Articles > Preparation Strategy of CAT Toppers: Check Preparation Tips

 • Create a study schedule and stick to it: Make sure to create a study schedule that is tailored to your individual needs and that you stick to it.
 This will help you to stay on track and to make sure that you are covering all of the material.

 • Take practice tests: Taking practice tests is a great way to get used to the format of the exam and to improve your speed and accuracy.
-There are a number of good resources available online and in libraries that offer practice tests for the CAT.
+There are many good resources available online and in libraries that offer practice tests for the CAT.

 • Work on your weaknesses: Identify your weaknesses and focus on improving them.
-There are a number of resources available online and in libraries that can help you with this.
+There are several resources available online and in libraries that can help you with this.

 • Get enough sleep: It is important to get enough sleep on the night before the exam.
 This will help you to be alert and focused on test day.